EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/libraries.md

     $lacadmin libraries list
 ```

-The `list` command shows all libraries for the current account.
+The `list` command shows all libraries for the current TeamSpace.

 #### Output
 ```